Read Chapter 6 in the textbook to accompany this lesson.

 So, when we vote, economic theory suggests we pick the candidate who will improve our welfare.
 But in some sense, it can be very difficult to tell just who is the best candidate.
 Individuals have little incentive to seek the necessary and costly information on politicians and policy to determine which candidate will most likely improve our welfare.
 Thus, voters are rationally ignorant; they are not properly informed on all the issues and candidates.
 We say rationally ignorant because your equilibrium behavior is to be uninformed.
 The cost of discovering all you need to know about all of your electoral options is greater than the benefit of doing so - it is actually rational to be ignorant! (by ignorant, we mean "not in possession of all possible information").

-A short (one-page) paper from Clemson University explains rational ignorance in a little more depth:
+A short (one-page) paper from Clemson University explains rational ignorance in a little more depth.
+You can find this paper on Canvas.

 The vote of one person is seldom decisive in a democracy - it is extremely rare for an election to be decided by one vote, outside of a very small society.
 The lack of impact of one vote ultimately means that your vote does not count.
 Since you cannot directly affect the outcome, you have no incentives to acquire all the necessary information for you to act rationally (as opposed to acting ignorantly).
 To illustrate, compare the incentives of a consumer buying a house and a voter "buying" a politician (spending valuable, and limited, resources to choose the “right” politician).
 A typical consumer will generally will take great care in acquiring information about which house he buys, because if he makes a bad choice, he’ll suffer.
 However, voting generates a public good, in the sense that a vote for the "best" candidate benefits others.
 Therefore, we can say that “correct” votes will be under-supplied, and there are thus no incentives for voting efficiently.